HealthEquity (NASDAQ:HQY) Releases Earnings Results, Beats Expectations By $0.06 EPS

-HealthEquity (NASDAQ:HQY) issued its quarterly earnings results on Sunday.
-The company reported $0.38 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.32 by $0.06, Fidelity Earnings reports.
-HealthEquity had a return on equity of 7.26% and a net margin of 1.20%.
+HealthEquity (NASDAQ:HQY) issued its earnings results on Sunday.
+The company reported $0.38 EPS for the quarter, topping analysts’ consensus estimates of $0.32 by $0.06, Fidelity Earnings reports.
+HealthEquity had a net margin of 1.20% and a return on equity of 7.26%.

-In other HealthEquity news, insider Darcy G. Mott sold 6,000 shares of the business’s stock in a transaction that occurred on Tuesday, April 20th.
-The stock was sold at an average price of $70.31, for a total value of $421,860.00.
-Following the completion of the sale, the insider now owns 77,052 shares in the company, valued at $5,417,526.12.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders sold 18,000 shares of company stock valued at $1,315,080 in the last quarter.
+In other HealthEquity news, insider Darcy G. Mott sold 6,000 shares of HealthEquity stock in a transaction that occurred on Thursday, May 20th.
+The stock was sold at an average price of $77.25, for a total value of $463,500.00.
+Following the transaction, the insider now directly owns 81,052 shares in the company, valued at approximately $6,261,267.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In the last three months, insiders have sold 18,000 shares of company stock worth $1,315,080.
 Corporate insiders own 2.80% of the company’s stock.

 About HealthEquity